HL7/davinci-pct/input/pagecontent/formal_specification.md

 * The receiver **SHOULD** be capable of displaying must support data elements for human use.
 * The receiver **SHALL** be able to process resource instances containing must-support data elements asserting missing information (data absent reason extension).

-This guide uses technical actors to define [Must Support](formal_specification.html#must-support) conformance requirements.
+This guide uses technical actors to define Must Support conformance requirements.

+Also see the mustSupport rules for the [HRex]({{site.data.fhir.ver.hrex}}/conformance.html#mustsupport) and [US Core]({{site.data.fhir.ver.uscore}}/must-support.html) implementation guides, which apply to content adhering to data elements profiled in those guides.

-### CapabilityStatement Server Requirement ###
+### CapabilityStatement Requirements ###
+In order to conform to this implementation guide, in addition to adhering to any relevant 'SHALL' statements, a system **SHALL** conform to at least one of the CapabilityStatements based on their role(s) listed here:

+* [PCT Coordination Platform](CapabilityStatement-davinci-pct-coordination-platform.html) - Coordination Platform Capability Statement for the Da Vinci Patient Cost Transparency Implementation Guide
+* [PCT Coordination Requester](CapabilityStatement-davinci-pct-coordination-requester.html) - Coordination Requester Capability Statement for the Da Vinci Patient Cost Transparency Implementation Guide
+* [PCT GFE Contributor](CapabilityStatement-davinci-pct-gfe-contributor.html) - GFE Contributor Capability Statement for the Da Vinci Patient Cost Transparency Implementation Guide
+* [PCT Payer](CapabilityStatement-davinci-pct.html) - Payer capability statement for the Da Vinci Patient Cost Transparency Implementation Guide

-Any servers claiming conformance to this guide SHALL include provide CapabilityStatement at `/metadata` that has a `CapabilityStatement.instantiates` with one or more Canonical values of the associated CapabilityStatement canonical, according to the role or roles it is supporting along with the version (e.g. `http://hl7.org/fhir/us/davinci-pct/CapabilityStatement/davinci-pct-coordination-platform|2.0.0`).
+Additionally, any servers claiming conformance to this guide **SHALL** include provide CapabilityStatement at `/metadata` that has a `CapabilityStatement.instantiates` with one or more Canonical values of the associated CapabilityStatement canonical, according to the role or roles it is supporting along with the version (e.g. `http://hl7.org/fhir/us/davinci-pct/CapabilityStatement/davinci-pct-coordination-platform|2.0.0`).

 Note: this may be used by clients to determine what services the server and versions of the capabilities the server supports.